Learn how to play...by playing!

 In a normal game, you can choose any of the characters to play with. |

 3a.
-Draw the following three Scenes and place them in the Storyboard slots in this order (the rest of the Scene deck remains underneath the top card):
+Find the following three Scene cards and place them with the setup diagram “sketch” side up in the Storyboard slots in this order:

 |